Trikke76/Zabbix-Book/docs/index.md

 when my journey started with Zabbix aswel.
 They gave me the opportunity to build my experience and to get certified as Zabbix trainer.
 Since this year I am officialy 10y Zabbix trainer.
 If you would like to follow one of my trainings feel free to register for a training at our website [www.open-future.be](www.open-future.be)

+# What OS do I need ?

+Since I work mostly with RHEL based systems and since I am convinced that RHEL is the better choice in Production environments I have chosen to focus on using one of the forks that is available.
+Zabbix is supported on Ubuntu, Debian, Suse, Debian, .... and it can be compiled on any OS that is Unix based so it's almost impossible to cover them all.
+However the book is Opensource and in GIT so feel free to contribute the code for your favorite flavour :).
+I wil use Rocky 9 in this book but it should work for most of the other installations as well.

 # How to use this book ?